 - Metal furniture

-- Use blue, gray, gold, tan, and bronze colors
+- Use gray, gold, brass, white, pewter, and bronze colors

-The northeast and southwest element is earth.
-Add earth to your living room by choosing decorations like:
+The northeast and southwest sectors are ruled by the earth element.
+You can add the earth element to your living room by choosing specific decorations.

 - Crystals and other minerals

-- Earth tones colors such as mustard, clay, brown, tan, and russet
+- Earth tones colors such as ochre, mustard, clay, brown, tan, and russet

-- Bowl of crystals, coins, and various wealth symbols can be placed on the coffee table.
+- Place a bowl of crystals, coins, and various wealth symbols on the coffee table.

-- A Buddha statue should be placed in a special area, never disrespectfully left on the floor or floor level.
+- Place a Buddha statue in a special area, never disrespectfully left on the floor or floor level.

-- Coins tied with a red ribbon can be suspended in the east corner of your living room.
+- Suspend coins tied with a red ribbon in the east corner of your living room.

-- A dragon-headed tortoise should be placed in the southeast corner with a coin in its mouth, facing into the room.
+- Place a dragon-headed tortoise in the southeast corner with a coin in its mouth, facing into the room.

-- A dragon painting or statue can be placed on the east wall, looking into the room.
+- Put a dragon painting or statue on the east wall, looking into the room.